 The KS4 core curriculum is comprised of: English, Maths, Science, PE and Personal Development.
-In addition, students have 3 option choices.
-The vast majority of students (at least 80%) are directed to study at least one Modern Foreign Language (French, German or Spanish) as one of their options and students are encouraged to select history or geography as another option in order to achieve the English Baccalaureate.
+In addition, students have 3 remaining subjects.
+The vast majority of students (at least 80%) are allocated to study a Modern Foreign Language (French, German or Spanish) and these students are encouraged to select history or geography as one of their remaining options in order to achieve the English Baccalaureate (EBacc).
+For students not allocated to study a MFL, they are required to select either history or geography in order to ensure breadth across the EBacc subject range.
 The curriculum is currently organised as follows:

 Subject Year 10 Year 11

 English 4 4

 Mathematics 4 4

 Science (Triple or Combined) 6 6

 PE or Dance 2.5 2.5

 Personal Development 1 1

+Allocated MFL or a vVocational/ alternative GCSE course 2.5 2.5

-Option 1: MFL/Vocational course 2.5 2.5
+Option 1 2.5 2.5

 Option 2 2.5 2.5

-Option 3 2.5 2.5

 Total sessions 25 25

-- The curriculum, including options courses are reviewed in the Autumn Term every year to ensure that the courses offered continue to meet the needs of each particular year group and their successful progression to the next stage of their education. - The options system is currently organised on a free choice basis, after students have been given guidance on MFL, with blocks constructed to enable the maximum number of pupils to be placed on their preferred courses. - Subject options will only run if there is sufficient pupil interest to make the groups viable.
-Should a subject be oversubscribed, the selection process is based around pupils' expressed order of preference i.e. a pupil who ranked a particular subject first will be given a place over a student who ranked it second.
-Should there be too many first choices for all pupils to be placed, places will be allocated by lottery. - Selection by prior attainment forms no part of the options placement process at KS4.
-However, guidance around which pathway is most suitable for students (including, for example, the decision about whether to study Combined or Triple Science) is made in consultation with staff based on student's achievement in that subject area. - The specific qualifications on offer are available on the school website.
+- The curriculum, including option courses, is reviewed in the Autumn Term every year to ensure that the courses offered continue to meet the needs of each particular year group and their successful progression to the next stage of their education. - The options system is currently organised on a free choice basis, after students have been allocated to MFL, with blocks constructed to enable the maximum number of students to be placed on their preferred courses. - Subject options will only run if there is sufficient student interest to make the groups viable.
+Should a subject be oversubscribed, places will be allocated by lottery. - Selection by prior attainment forms no part of the options placement process at KS4.
+However, guidance around which pathway is most suitable for students (including, for example, the decision about whether to study Combined or Triple Science, or CTEC Sport Science or GCSE PE for example) is made in consultation with staff based on student's achievement in that subject area. - The specific qualifications on offer are available in the curriculum section on the school website.